 The Jun group is exploring the environmental impacts of human activities through improved understanding of the fate and transport of contaminants and nanoparticles.
-In particular, we aim to improve our understanding of the climate change impacts on water supply.
-We also are studying biogeological cycling in complex environmental systems from nanoscale to macroscale, with a view to conserving and restoring sound water environments.
+In particular, we aim to improve our understanding of environmental impacts of climate change.
+We study biogeological cycling in complex environmental systems from nanoscale to macroscale, with a view to conserving and restoring sound water environments.

 To Solve Grand Challenges in Energy, Environmental and Chemical Engineering, We Need to Help Our Students Learn about...(click the text for more detailed information)

 A Recent Picture of the Environmental NanoChemistry Lab Members at Shaw Park (July 2017).
 We missed Yaguang in the picture.

 Professor Jun was elected to serve on the American Chemical Society’s Committee on Science (2017-2019).
 The committee’s mission is to identify new frontiers of chemistry, examine the scientific basis of and formulate public policies related to chemical sciences, and recognize outstanding chemical scientists.

 Prof. Jun serves as the editor for a special issue honoring Prof. Donald Sparks in Geochemical Transcations.
 Members of the research community who have work that fits into the scope of “Frontiers and Advances in Environmental Soil Chemistry” are encouraged to contact Prof. Jun with their proposals.

 June 12, 2018: Congratulations and best wishes!
 Dr. Jessica Ray (PhD 2015 from ENCL) will start her position as an assistant professor in the Department of Civil and Environmental Engineering at the University of Washington this fall.
 We look forward to seeing her continuing success!